-Current tuition rates are \$6,000 per calendar year (e.g., 3 semesters of \$2,000).
-As part of a funding package students may receive a partial or full tuition scholarship.
+Current tuition rates are \$6,000 per calendar year (e.g., 3 semesters of \$2,000) except during internship, when students are responsible for \$200 per semester.

 Home School

 Among the schools of the Consortium, Old Dominion University has the responsibility to serve as the Program's home school.
 In this capacity, ODU maintains the composite records of students and graduates, centralizes admission, registration and student loans, charges and recovers tuition for the Program, and certifies graduate status.
 The Dean of Graduate Studies at ODU conducts the library review of students' dissertations and accepts them on behalf of the member deans.
 Only ODU provides the official (composite) transcripts of Program students and graduates.